Christopher Lenz

-Christopher Lenz (born 22 September 1994) is a German professional footballer who plays as a left-back for club Fortuna Düsseldorf.
+Christopher Lenz (born 22 September 1994) is a German professional footballer who plays as a left-back.

 Club career

 Born and raised in Berlin, Lenz started playing football at FC Stern Marienfelde in the southern part of the capital.
 In addition to a brief period in the youth department of Tennis Borussia Berlin, Lenz was primarily developed at Hertha BSC, where he spent a total of twelve years.
 In the second half of the 2011–12 season, he was promoted to the second team's squad.